 B i o g r a p h y

 Having completed her undergraduate studies at the Royal College of Music, Katherine went on to achieve a Distinction in her Masters in Performance at the Guildhall School of Music and Drama in 2017, with scholarships from the Goldsmiths’ Company and the Guildhall School Trust.
-Last year, Katherine was awarded funding from the Help Musicians UK Transmission Fund for three lessons with violist and composer Garth Knox in Paris.

 As a dedicated orchestral player Katherine has performed in a number of top London venues, such as the Royal Festival Hall, the Barbican and Milton Court Concert Hall, and she has worked with many conductors including Sir Roger Norrington, Sir Neville Marriner and Sir Simon Rattle.
-During her final year at the Royal College of Music, Katherine took part in the ENO Evolve scheme, which gave her the chance to shadow her mentor, participate in rehearsals and take part in an orchestral masterclass given by five members of the ENO.
+During her final year at the Royal College of Music, Katherine took part in the ENO Evolve scheme, which gave her the chance to participate in rehearsals and take part in an orchestral masterclass given by five members of the ENO.
 She was selected by audition to take part in the Chipping Campden Festival Academy Orchestra, the UK’s leading side-by-side scheme, which took place in May 2017.
 She also mentored the Festival's Youth Orchestra in August, culminating in a concert with soloist Nicola Benedetti.